microsoft/Dynamics-365-Fraud-Protection-Samples/docs/Account sign in (Account Protection) - Approved and rejected sign in flows.md

 - [Sample site - Sign in](../src/Web/Controllers/AccountController.cs) (see SignIn POST method)
 - [Sample site - Dynamics 365 Fraud Protection service](../src/Infrastructure/Services/FraudProtectionService.cs) (see PostSignInAP method)

-## Sign in flow
-The sign in event flow consists of:
-1. Sign in event

 **NOTES**
 - - Set the 'assessmentType' field based on if you plan to use the Dynamics 365 Fraud Protection risk score:
   - Pass 'Evaluate' if you do NOT plan to use the risk score and are still evaluating Dynamics 365 Fraud Protection against your existing fraud solution.